RiqiangGao/GDP-HMM_AAPMChallenge/README.md

 ## Data-Understanding-and-Visualization

 One example of Eclipse Visulization is shown below.
-For jupyter visualization with npz, please visit data_visualization.ipynb.
+For jupyter visualization with npz, please visit [data_visualization.ipynb](data_visualization.ipynb).

 ![Visualization using Eclipse](figs/eclipse.png)

-## Simple Baseline (Start Training in 5 Minutes)
+## Simple Baseline: Start Training in 5 Minutes

-Please go the []
+We provide a training script with less than 40 effective lines of Python/PyTorch code, with minor package dependency.
+The participarts can start with this very quickly, and adjust the code to more advanced models.

+See detailed instructions in [get_started_and_train.ipynb](get_started_and_train.ipynb).
+Our target is to help user run the training code in **5 minutes**, and understand the code logic and parameters in **20 minutes**.

+## Evaluation Methods

 ## Challenge organizers